-The School of Philosophy Wessex (previously called the Wessex School of Philosophy) was established in 1983, as a Branch of the The School of Philosophy and Economic Science, which is based in central London.
-Until the outbreak of the Covid-19 pandemic, the Wessex School regularly offered introductory courses in practical philosophy in several venues across the Wessex region, (Hampshire, Dorset and part of West Sussex), and other occasional courses and events in Southampton and Winchester.
-All our physical meetings are currently suspended but the Introductory Courses are being offered online nationally and are administered by the School in London.
+The School of Philosophy Wessex (previously called the Wessex School of Philosophy) was established in 1983, as a Branch of the The School of Philosophy and Economic Science, which is based in central London. in almost every year since then the Wessex School has offered courses in practical philosophy in a number of locations in Hampshire, Dorset and West Sussex and over the course of the years many students have enrolled, with many continuing after the first introductory course and a good many making it a life-long study and a way of life.

 Courses in economics with justice are also offered by the Wessex School from time to time.
 These aim to show how a more equitable distribution of wealth can be achieved while leaving the world in as good a condition as we find it, or better.
 Also, there are studies of Plato and Sanskrit.